-7.7.5.
-Page-fault handling on NOVA
+8.7.5 Page-fault handling on NOVA

-On NOVA, each EC has a pre-defined range of portal selectors.
+On NOVA, each EC has a defined range of portal selectors.
 For each type of exception, the range has a dedicated portal that is entered in the event of an exception.
-The page-fault portal of a Genode thread is defined at the creation time of the thread and points to a pager EC per CPU within core.
-Hence, for each CPU, a pager EC in core pages all Genode threads running on the same CPU.
+The page-fault portal of a Genode thread is defined at the creation time of the thread and points to a dedicated pager EC within core.
+Hence, for each Genode thread, there exist two ECs.
+One in the PD where the thread executes and the pager EC in core.

 The operation of pager ECs When an EC triggers a page fault, the faulting EC implicitly performs an IDC call to its pager.
 The IDC message contains the fault information.
 On NOVA, there is a one-to-one relationship between a pager EC and Genode's pager object.
-For resolving the page fault, core follows the procedure described in 7.3.3.
-If the lookup for a dataspace within the faulter's region map succeeds, core establishes a memory mapping into the EC's PD by sending a so-called map item as reply to the page fault message.
-In the case where the region lookup within the thread's corresponding region map fails, the pager EC blocks on a semaphore.
+For resolving the page fault, core follows the procedure described in 8.3.3.
+If the lookup for a dataspace within the faulter's RM session succeeds, core establishes a memory mapping into the EC's PD by sending a so-called map item as reply to the page fault message.
+In the case where the region lookup within the thread's corresponding RM session fails, the pager EC blocks on a semaphore.
 Because the page-fault message remains unanswered, the faulting thread is effectively put on halt.
-In the event that the fault is resolved by a region-map client as described in the paragraph "Region is empty" of Section 7.3.3, the blocking on the semaphore gets released and the pager EC is able to reply to the original page-fault message.
+In the event that the RM fault is resolved by an RM client as described in the paragraph "Region is empty" of Section 8.3.3, the blocking on the semaphore gets released and the pager EC is able to reply to the original page-fault message.
 However, the reply does not immediately establish a memory mapping.
 Instead, the faulter will immediately trigger another fault at the same address.
 This time, however, the region lookup succeeds.

 Mapping database NOVA tracks memory mappings in a data structure called mapping database and has the notion of the delegation of memory mappings (rather than the delegation of memory access).
 Memory access can be delegated only if the originator of the delegation has a mapping.
 Core is the only exception because it can establish mappings originating from the physical memory space.
 Because mappings can be delegated transitively between PDs, the mapping database is a tree where each node denotes the delegation of a mapping.
-The tree is maintained in order to enable the kernel to rescind the authority.
-When a mapping is revoked, the kernel implicitly cancels all transitive mappings that originated from the revoked node.
+The tree is maintained in order to enable the kernel to revoke the authority.
+When a mapping is revoked, the kernel implicitly revokes all transitive mappings that originated from the revoked node.